- Author By Miva |

 Direct-to-Consumer Marketing: Learn From the Best

-To overcome the challenges of going D2C, your marketing mix will need to increase product interest, improve your buying experience, and build retention among shoppers.
-The most successful D2C companies often use brand storytelling, digital marketing channels, and unconventional strategies to gain traction and improve their relationships with customers.
+To overcome the challenges of going DTC, your marketing mix will need to increase product interest, improve your buying experience, and build retention among shoppers.
+The most successful DTC brands often use brand storytelling, digital marketing channels, and unconventional strategies to gain traction and improve their relationships with customers.

-Here are examples of successful marketing seen in major D2C brands:
+Here are examples of successful marketing seen in major DTC brands:

 Leverage User-Generated Content